AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 **📌 Use Case** : Detects login activities from geographically distant locations that are not possible to travel between within the observed timeframe.
 This is a strong indicator of account compromise through credential theft or session hijacking.

-**📌 Description** : This rule looks for sign-in events from different countries or regions occurring too close together in time for the travel to be physically possible.
-Such scenarios typically indicate an account being accessed by multiple actors from different locations, possibly due to leaked credentials or active attack campaigns.
+**📌 Description** : This rule detects sign-ins from distant locations within a short time, indicating impossible travel.
+It may suggest account compromise through leaked credentials or active attacks.

 ```kusto
 SigninLogs